-In this episode of “Carolyn Talks…” she speaks with director, writer and stuntman Jesse V. Johnson about his newest film Triple Threat.
+In this episode of “Carolyn Talks…” she speaks with director, writer, and stuntman Jesse V. Johnson about his newest film Triple Threat.

-Intent on bringing down one of the biggest crime syndicates in the world, Chinese billionaire, Xiao Xian (Celina Jade), but when a group of assassins are hired to stop her, three mercenaries Payu (Tony Jaa), Long Fei (Tiger Chen), and Jaka (Iko Uwais) decide to take them on to protect her and get revenge.
+Intent on bringing down one of the biggest crime syndicates in the world, Chinese billionaire, Xiao Xian (Celina Jade), but when a group of assassins is hired to stop her, three mercenaries Payu (Tony Jaa), Long Fei (Tiger Chen), and Jaka (Iko Uwais) decide to take them on to protect her and get revenge.

 Opening with scenes in the jungles of Indonesia, Triple Threat immediately brings to mind action films of years gone by, creating a sense of nostalgia and immediately setting the tone for the rest of the film but in pleasantly surprising ways.
 Written by Joey O’Bryan, Paul Staheli and Fanjin Song, Triple Threat never once falls into the cliched tropes of the films that inspired it.